jonssonjunior94/Windows-10-Settings-And-Portable-Applications/README.md

 ### Taskbar Clock

+Press the Windows + R keys to open the Run dialog box.

 Type `Regedit` and then press Enter.

+To restart explorer:
 Press the Windows + R keys to open the Run dialog box.

 Type `cmd` and then press Enter.